mpcarolin/blog-api/README.md

 # blog-server

-Backend api for recurse-carefully api, written in Clojure.
+Backend api for the recurse-carefully blog, written in Clojure.

 ## Prerequisites